GEUS-Glaciology-and-Climate/pypromice/docs/guide_user.rst

 Download with pypromice
 -----------------------
 AWS data can be downloaded to file with pypromice.
-Open up a CLI and use the ``getData`` command.
+Open up a CLI and use the ``get_promice_data`` command.

 .. code:: console